jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-23.md

-CHAPTER XXIII
-THE INFERENCE
-I. S OME I MPLICATIONS O F T HE P RECEDING A NALYSIS
+---
+heading: Chapter 23
+title: "The Inference"
+c: "firebrick"
+description: ""
+date: 2025-09-21
+weight: 193
+---

+I. Some Implications Of The Preceding Analysis

-T HE theory of competitive leadership has proved a satisfactory interpretation of the facts of the democratic process.
+THE theory of competitive leadership has proved a satisfactory interpretation of the facts of the democratic process.
 So we shall naturally use it in our attempt to unravel the relation between democracy and a socialist order of things.
 As has been stated before, socialists claim not only